JulianPrim/HEPATo/README.md

 Replace (copy-paste) the template with the app code (the “Raw_codeV2.0.0”) and save as app.R in that folder.

-The script starts with a package installation chunk.
-Use it once (click Run App), then comment it out (#) to prevent reinstalling packages on later runs.
+The script starts by installing packages.
+Use the viewer once (click Run App).
+Then, for later uses, inactivate the packages installation code block, by putting hashtags (#) in front of the lines to prevent reinstalling packages.
+Just press Run app again.

-Or run the script line by line (Command+Enter for mac).
+In case Run app fails to execute properly , you run the script line by line from the beginning (maintain Command+Enter for mac).

 If you use this viewer, please read the notes at the end.
 ---------------------------------------------------------------------------------------